Conor Timmins: Professional

 Timmins wrestling with Brian Dumoulin of the Seattle Kraken in 2024.

 Timmins suffered a concussion at the end of his final season in junior hockey, and he continued to have symptoms that kept him from playing in any games for the Avalanche or their American Hockey League (AHL) affiliate, the Colorado Eagles in the 2018–19 season.

 On October 1, 2019, the Avalanche announced that Timmins had made the opening-night roster.
 He made his NHL debut on the Avalanche's third defensive pairing in a 5–3 season opening victory over the Calgary Flames on October 3, 2019.
 After his second game with the Avalanche, Timmins was reassigned to the Colorado Eagles on October 7, 2019.

 At the conclusion of his entry-level contract, as a restricted free agent, Timmins was traded by the Avalanche along with a first-round selection in 2022 and conditional third-round draft selection in 2024 to the Arizona Coyotes in exchange for starting goaltender Darcy Kuemper on July 28, 2021.
 He was later signed by the Coyotes, to a two-year, $1.7 million contract extension on August 6, 2021.
 Six games into his tenure with Arizona, Timmins suffered a knee injury that required season ending surgery.

-Returning to health to open the 2022–23 seasonc with the Coyotes, Timmins appeared in two games before suffering another injury on October 15, 2022.
+Returning to health to open the 2022–23 season with the Coyotes, Timmins appeared in two games before suffering another injury on October 15, 2022.
 On November 8, Timmins was re-assigned on a conditioning assignment to AHL affiliate, the Tucson Roadrunners, appearing in six games registering three assists.
 In returning to the Coyotes following completion of his conditioning re-assignment, Timmins was traded by Arizona to the Toronto Maple Leafs in exchange for Curtis Douglas on November 23, 2022.
 He made his Maple Leafs debut on December 6, 2022 against the Dallas Stars after spending time with Toronto's development team.
 He picked up eight assists in his first ten games with the Maple Leafs.
 Timmins scored his first career NHL goal on January 8, 2023 in a 6–2 win over the Philadelphia Flyers.
 Timmins' play was good enough to warrant Maple Leafs' management to sign him to a two-year contract on February 9 ahead of restricted free agency.
 However, after the NHL trade deadline and the acquisition of veteran defencemen, Timmins was pushed out of the lineup by the 2023 Stanley Cup playoffs.